heat-tools/hot/README.md

                         15)
   --test-cases TEST_CASES [TEST_CASES ...]
                         Space delimited list of tests to run.
-If none are specified, all will be run. (default: None)
+If none are specified, all will be run. (default: -) -P <KEY1=VALUE1;KEY2=VALUE2...>, --parameters <KEY1=VALUE1;KEY2=VALUE2...>
+                        Parameter values used to create the stack.
+This can be specified multiple times, or once with parameters separated by a semicolon.
+The parameters specified here will override anything defined in the tests.
+                        (default: -)
 ```
 As a note, if you have spaces, commas, or other special characters, put the
 test name in double quotes, and each string will be interpreted individually.